nygeog/beh_public/meetings/readme.md

 ##2015-04-28

 * Presenting tonight on our Distributed Building Height Predicting GPS signal error as measured by Average Distance to Roadbed in Census Block.
-	* Should be able to show some slides next week if time permits and if the stats analyst can come by.
-She is a CUMC employee and Biostats grad.
+	* Should be able to show some slides next week if time permits.

 * Digging through project from March 2013 for Nicolia.
 	* Rush job so, limited documentation.